ShubhamGupta2701/Data-Structures-and-Algorithms/README.md

 ```

 - Hashing -> to understand how we can create a hashmap and create or find frequency of an element
+- Find the Max Frequency of Letter Present in a String